FeaturedFilm & TV Entertainment

 HBO’s ‘Harry Potter’ Reboot Could Spell Trouble for Universal’s Wizarding World

 With plans to re-adapt all seven books over the course of a decade-long television series, the project is being pitched as a more faithful interpretation of J.K.
 Rowling’s original text.
-But the bigger question for theme park fans isn’t just who plays Harry—it’s what this means for Universal’s Wizarding World.
+But the bigger question for theme park fans isn’t just who plays Harry, but what this means for Universal’s Wizarding World.

 The Wizarding World of Harry Potter: Ministry of Magic artwork at Universal Epic Universe